jboliv01/practice-code-snippets/Window Function Practice Questions.md

 Note they didn't specify rank but used an ordinal term such as (Second highest, Third highest, etc.)

+### What is a Window?
+A window is a set of rows determined by the OVER expression:

+OVER has a few components to it.
+- PARTITION BY (determines how many 'slices' there will be)
+- ORDER BY (determines how a window is sorted)
+- ROWS (determines how many rows before and after the current row should be considered)

 ## Questions and Solutions